 Semi-finished product characteristics

 Outside of a production BOM, semi-finished products behave as any other stock/non-inventory product.
-They can be bought or sold, affected by demand for replenishment, etc.
+They cannot be bought or sold, affected by demand for replenishment, etc.

 Inside a production BOM, semi-finished products are defined as inputs or outputs of a production operation.
 They are treated as "virtual products" and the following characteristics are applied: